-Each venue will include 5 artists each, each including a diversity of approaches to photographic image making.
+Each venue will include 5 artists who take a diverse range of approaches to photographic image making.
 Work by Tine Bek, Sylwia Kowalczyk, Donnie MacLean, Blazej Marczak and Margaret Mitchell will be shown at Street Level.

 The exhibition at Stills includes work by Eden Hawkins, Lorna Macintyre, Norman McBeath, Kristian Smith and Karen L Vaughan.

 Tine Bek's Barok takes the baroque as a main inspiration, not just as a period within architecture or art, but more so as an expression of a certain philosophy.
 The photographs are all individual pieces, however as a whole, they create this expression of the Baroque, containing an explosion of decorative decadence, richness of colour, materiality and form.

 Desire, pleasure and sorrow are the main affects that Tine utilises in an ever-growing body of work which turns and changes the viewer’s perception in an unexpected way.
 Every image is a fold that allows multiple readings and changes the conditions of looking through visual material that is as visceral as it is tactile.

 “For me personally the images are always moving, changing and evolving, leaving me with something not quite graspable, where the architecture is more sophisticated than the people, who seem almost more animal-like than civilised.
 With statues that seem alive and people mainly portrayed as almost abstract figures, the reality as we know it is turned upside down, leaving all rules of etiquette behind.”